 On the Milton campus, feeling at home at Curry was a smooth transition for Eross.
 Both his teammates and teachers created a level of support and encouragement that is a hallmark of Curry’s close-knit community.
 The genuine relationships with faculty are also part of what motivated him to continue with the 5th Year MBA program.
 “My favorite faculty member is my advisor Dr. Debra Petrizzo.
 She’s not just a great teacher with tremendous industry experience, but also a great advisor.
 She is extremely supportive both with school and hockey.
 She cares a lot about the future and the success of her students.”

+Eross's graduate courses offered him practical hands-on learning opportunities.
 “The higher-level curriculum builds on the skills and knowledge you have as an undergrad while also allowing you to apply it to current events and complex business situations,” says Eross.
-“We’ll get an actual problem from a business, and we have to conduct an analysis and provide recommendations.”

 Employment of business and financial operations occupations is projected to grow seven percent from 2018 to 2028, according to the U.S. Bureau of Labor and Statistics.
 For some industries, an MBA can be required to advance or transition from a specialized role to managerial or leadership positions.
 The degree has also proved valuable for consultants and small business owners.
 Moreover, the potential long-term return on investment for an MBA graduate is estimated at roughly $400,000 over ten years, even after subtracting the tuition and related costs of attending a U.S. or international business school, according to a 2018 report published by Quacquarelli Symonds.

 “Our graduate work is a step above the work we do in our undergraduate courses,” he adds.
 “In some fields, it’s not always enough to have a bachelor’s degree and I know the MBA will make a difference for me.”